brettanomyces/mihini/README.md

 ## Description

-Operate a relay module via an an arduino and two buttons, on and off.
+Operate a relay module via an arduino and two buttons, on and off.

 If a user presses the on button the relay will turn on and stay on for a period of X.